resthub/resthub.org/backbone-stack.rst

 Define labels
 -------------

 Create a labels.js file in the js/nls directory, it will contain labels in the default locale used by your application.
-You can change labels.js to another name (messages.js or functionnality related name like user.js or product.js) but js/nls is the default location.
+You can change labels.js to another name (messages.js or functionality related name like user.js or product.js) but js/nls is the default location.
 Specify at the same level than the root node the available translations.

 Sample js/nls/labels.js file: